coderefinery/git-intro/content/what-to-avoid.md

-**Not updating your branch before starting new work**: Few things are worse than doing work and then noticing a lot of conflicts because un-related work was done in the meantime or even before you started.
+**Not updating your branch before starting new work**: Few things are worse than doing work and then noticing a lot of conflicts because unrelated but conflicting work was done in the meantime or even before you started.
 Or noticing that someone else has already done it.
 This problem is largest when you come back to an active project weeks or months later.